Move Bitch

-"Move Bitch" (marketed as "Move B***h" or simply "Move") is the fourth official single from American rapper Ludacris' album Word of Mouf.
+"Move Bitch" marketed and censored as "Move B***h" or simply "Move" is the fourth official single from American rapper Ludacris' album Word of Mouf.
 The single features American rappers Mystikal and I-20.
 The single reached number 10 on the Billboard Hot 100, making it Ludacris's first top-ten hit on the chart.
 It also reached number 3 on the Hot Rap Tracks chart and number 3 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 Also, it featured in an episode of the TV series Castle.
 Retired NBA star and now ESPN analyst Jalen Rose is featured in the music video.

+The lyrics emphatically exhort the listener to move.